 Dietary creatine only comes from animal foods: there is no ‘plant-based creatine’.
 However, creatine can be made synthetically in a lab and plenty of vegan creatine supplements exist!
 As it is not found in plant foods, vegetarians (and likely by extension vegans) have significantly lower intramuscular creatine stores than non-vegetarians, and therefore are likely to benefit even more from creatine supplementation than those consuming a balanced diet.

 There is a large body of evidence supporting the use of creatine in training and many different sports.
 Studies have shown benefits in weight lifting (and general resistance training), running, soccer, swimming, mixed martial arts, cycling, American football, rugby league, and many, many other forms of sport and exercise:

-There has been strong evidence around for decades on how effective creatine is in improving the fat-free mass and strength gains in the gym.
-Basically, if you’re already training and not using it – adding creatine to your diet and training will yield superior increases in lean body mass, and in exercises such as squat and bench press when compared to not using it.
+There has been strong evidence around for decades on how effective creatine is in improving fat-free mass and strength gains in the gym.
+Basically, if you’re already training and not using it – adding creatine to your diet and training will yield superior increases in lean body mass.
+This is well studied, particularly in exercises such as squat and bench press, when compared to not using it.

 To give you an idea, some of the specific benefits found when using creatine have been: